 ZPE 1.8.x brought major changes to ZPE as well as was a major improvement to the performance of it.

 In July 2020, I became a fully qualified teacher (FQT) and started teaching at Newbattle Community High School.

 After putting down a deposit on a house at age 25 and then changing my mind because I wanted something better in my career, I bought another house when I was age 27 and this time I moved into it at age 29 on February 19th 2021 (actually, because of a delay it ended up as February 22nd 2021).

-I also got COVID-19 this year and ended up hospitalised on the 27th of August.
+I also caught COVID-19 this year and ended up hospitalised on the 27th of August.

-The first big positive was that I finally passed my driving test on the 17th of May 2022.
+I then passed my driving test on the 17th of May 2022.
 Finding the time was difficult, particularly as I had to cancel six of them before.
 This time I was ready and I passed!

 I also got a new job exactly one week later, this time at Knox Academy - where I have always wanted to work!